Have you discovered a mold problem inside your home?

 Use these links below to jump to a specific section of the page:

 - How Mold Exposure Can Affect Your Health

 - Key Features to Look for in a Mold Air Purifier

 - List of the Three Best Air Purifiers for Mold (Products and Reviews)

 - Additional Information on Mold

 In a hurry?
 Here’s a glimpse of the two best products you can get.

 If you’ve got a bit more time you can find the detailed reviews and buying guide below.

 How Mold Exposure Can Affect Your Health

-According to the Centers for Disease Control and Prevention, not everyone has a sensitivity to mold, but for those that do the common symptoms include a stuffy nose, irritated throat, coughing and wheezing.
+According to the Centers for Disease Control and Prevention, not everyone has a sensitivity to mold and mildew, but for those that do, the common symptoms include a stuffy nose, irritated throat, coughing, and wheezing.